sdray/sources-sdray.github.io/content/authors/admin/_index.md

 I am a statistical ecologist (aka biometrician, biostatistician, quantitative ecologist, numerical ecologist, etc.).
 My work consists in developing novel statistical methods for analyzing biological data with a special emphasis on multivariate analysis and spatial statistics.
 I am mainly interested in understanding the role of multiple factors (e.g., species traits, environment) that influence the (spatial) structure of ecological communities and control beta diversity.

-I am contributor/author of several software (freeware, open source) including the ade4 package for R which provides statistical and graphical tools for the analysis of multivariate data.
+I am contributor/author of several software (freeware, open source) including the ade4 package for {{< icon name="r-project" pack="fab" >}}  which provides statistical and graphical tools for the analysis of multivariate data.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cvdray.pdf" "newtab" >}}CV{{< /staticref >}}.